bullioncapital/kinesis-core/KINESIS.md

 ## Run Tests inside dev container

-Before running the tests, run `vscode-configure.sh` and then build the code using make.
 Run following script to start the PostgreSQL cluster , create database and run tests inside the dev container

 ```bash